-Laserscans and photography generate point-clouds (see picture below, and compare with section “Point-clouds and Ortho-photography: examples“).
-After connecting the singular points (‘meshing’) of the point-clouds, pictures can be created from laserscans, which give a similar impression to normal photographies (see second picture below), but the viewer can move inside a 3-dimensional model-space.
+Laserscans and photography generate point-clouds.
+After connecting the singular points (‘meshing’) of the point-clouds, pictures can be created from laserscans, which give a similar impression to normal photographies, but the viewer can move inside a 3-dimensional model-space.

-In all areas around the predecessor-wall, the pavement had been sunken irregularly.
-Due to geo-physics, we know that this process happened because of cavities in the underground and the irregular density of filling-material underneath the slabs (see picture below: the irregular black areas are cavities).
+In all areas around the predecessor-wall, the pavement had sunken irregularly.
+Due to geo-physical scanning, we know that this process happened due to cavities in the underground and the irregular density of filling-material underneath the slabs (see picture below: the irregular black areas are cavities).

 By comparing the heights (the last number in the coordinates, highlighted in transparent-blue in the pictures), we are able to distinguish, which parts of the pavement were laid at the same time or in the same building-process, even if they were seperated by areas of later robbing-activities, collapse-catastrophes a.s.o., which are characterised by an irregular rubble-surface that is visible in the picture below.

 A few slabs in the foreground in the picture above, were built on top of a very solid and regular fill.
 This fill can be defined as one single building-process.
-Our question was, if these slabs had the same height as the slabs closer to the backwall, which were laid on top of a very irregular fill containing broken wall-fragments from an earlier portico-phase (see picture below).
+Our question concerned whether these slabs had the same height as the slabs closer to the backwall, which were laid on top of a very irregular fill containing broken wall-fragments from an earlier portico-phase (see picture below).
 If this could be verified, both areas would have been part of the same building-phase.
-The fundament of a statue-base that has the relative height of -1.852 m, which is 2.25 m above see-level, can be verified as part of the last visible pavement on the picture above.
-By comparing it with the other pavement-slabs (see picture above), which all were more or less within the same original height, we find nowadays a certain tolerance of roughly 5 cm, due to the several collapse-catastrophes and obviously the consequences of at least one major earthquake.
+The fundament of a statue-base that has the relative height of -1.852 m, which is 2.25 m ASL, can be verified as part of the last visible pavement on the picture above.
+By comparing it with the other pavement slabs (see picture above), which were all more or less within the same original height, we find a certain tolerance of about 5 cm, due to the several collapse catastrophes and obviously the consequences of at least one major earthquake.

-It is very practical to take any kind of measurement in the 3-D-model-space as it would be possible on site (see picture below: the distance between the portico MFP and the Basilica MFB).
+It is very practical to take any kind of measurement in the 3D-model space as it would be possible on site (see picture below: the distance between the portico MFP and the Imperial Basilica, MFB).
 The old plans of the excavations are very schematic.
-These plans are based on the assumption of 90 degrees angles in almost all corners of buildings.
-In reality, orientations differ and 90 degrees angles are very rare.
-Therefore, if you would use these plans for measuring, there would be errors of more than 40 cm already in the Forum-area.
-For the interpretation of specific Forum-concepts, (concept means different buildings belonging to the same architectural plan), it is fundamental to have the exact measurements.
-The Roman architects and builders worked normally very exact, so it is possible for us to define, which buildings with the same orientation could come from the same building-phase or which relations between different buildings were intentionally planned by the Roman architects.
+These plans are based on the assumption of right angles in almost all corners of buildings.
+In reality, orientations differ and right angles are very rare.
+Hence, if you would use these plans for measuring, there would be errors of more than 40 cm in the Forums area alone.
+For the interpretation of specific Forum concepts, (concept meaning different buildings belonging to the same architectural plan), it is fundamental to have the exact measurements.
+The Roman architects and builders normally worked very exact, which is why it is possible for us to define, which buildings with the same orientation would be from the same building phase or which relations between different buildings were intentionally planned by the Roman architects.

-When the Roman architects had built the old republican temples in the north part of the Forum, they used the same orientation as the Cardo.
-When, roughly 100 years later, the Augustan architects built the Roma and Augustus temple (TRA), the old temples were still visible, but a new orientation was selected intentionally, which differed a few degrees.
-The same is valid for all following Forum-concepts of the first until the fifth centuries.
-Detailed studies of this phenomenon are in progress, and will be presented in the forthcoming interim report in Römische Mitteilungen.
+When the Roman architects built the Late Republican temples in the northern part of the Forum, they used the same orientation as the Cardo.
+When around 50-80 years later, the Augustan architects built the Temple of Roma and Augustus (TRA), the Late Republican temples were still visible, but a new orientation was intentionally selected , which differed a few degrees.
+The same is valid for all following Forum concepts from the 1st until the 5th century CE.
+Detailed studies of this phenomenon are in progress.

-However, a surface-cleaning in 2013 around the central round monument of the Forum (MUN), and the measuring of the few preserved slabs next to the inscription of Attius Clementinus (ACL, see pictures below) along with the stairs of the later removed portico in front of the Forum’s Basilica (MFB), brought the last evidence of these lost Forum-levels to light.
+However, a surface cleaning in 2013 around the central round monument of the Forum (MUN), and the measuring of the few preserved slabs next to the inscription of Attius Clementinus (ACL, see pictures below) along with the stairs of the later removed portico in front of the Imperial Basilica (MFB), brought the last evidence of these lost Forum levels to light.
 By using laserscans, we can define and vizualise all these relations between the Forum’s plaza and the surrounding buildings in an easily comprehensive manner.

-In the picture below, we can measure the difference of 15 cm between the fundament of the backwall and the fundament of the apse.
+In the pictures below, we can measure the difference of 15 cm between the fundament of the backwall and the fundament of the apse.
 This could demonstrate the different time of construction of both structures.
-Until recently, it was believed that the whole portico MFP was built in one singular phase in Hadrianic times, but the exact measuring of the fundament-levels shows a much more detailed building-history, starting with the apse as an independent architectural structure of a previous unknown Forum-concept of the first century AD to the latest additions in the fifth century (see pictures below).
-The latest level inside the apse is again 15 cm lower than the fundament of the apse, but still 15 cm higher than level of pavement outside.
-It is not random that measurements of 15 cm occure in many contexts, because the Roman measuring-units were palmus and feet, whereas one Roman palmus equals 7,4 cm and one Roman foot equals ca. 30 cm, thus 15 cm equals two Roman palmi or one half Roman foot (these standard units are also visible in architectural planning – for example on the marble roof tiles or all other decorative architectural elements).
+Until recently, it was believed that the whole portico MFP was built in one singular phase in Hadrianic times, but the exact measuring of the fundament levels shows a much more detailed building history, starting with the apse as an independent architectural structure of a previous unknown Forum concept from the 1st century CE to the latest additions in the 5 century CE.
+The latest level inside the apse is further 15 cm lower than the fundament of the apse, but still 15 cm higher than the level of pavement outside.
+It is not random that measurements of 15 cm occure in many contexts, because the Roman measuring units were palmus and feet, with one Roman palmus being 7,4 cm and one Roman foot being 29,64 cm, thus 15 cm equals two Roman palmi or a half Roman foot (these standard units are also visible in architectural planning – for example on the marble roof tiles or all other decorative architectural elements).